Prepare and release CAC Featured Content rewrite

 I am testing out installing through the plugin admin interface in my local 1.4.x branch now.
 As long as it works I will push those changes to Github and we can (finally) close this ticket.
 LOL

-#22 Updated by Dominic Giglio over 6 years ago
+#22 Updated by Dominic Giglio about 9 years ago

 - Status changed from Assigned to Resolved